hm-lang/core/proposals/README.md

 MyString: string = someFunction(X: 100)     # uses the first overload
-MyInt: int = someFunction(X: "cow")         # uses the second overload CheckType := someFunction(X: "asdf")        # uses the second overload since the type is `string` WhatIsThis := someFunction(X: 123.4)        # WARNING! calls first overload
+MyInt: int = someFunction(X: "cow")         # uses the second overload CheckType := someFunction(X: "asdf")        # uses the second overload since the type is `string` WhatIsThis := someFunction(X: 123.4)        # WARNING! calls first overload, will throw at runtime.

 # example which will use the default overload:
 Call; call